douglasgscofield/PacBio-utilities/README.md

 ### `pacbio-util indel-apply`

 Apply indel targets to correct an assembly.
 The corrected assembly is written to standard output.
-The order of sequences in the assembly and targets must be the same.
+The order of sequences in the assembly must be the same as that in the targets.

 ~~~~
 pacbio-util indel-apply [ -f FASTA ] [ -t TARGETS ]